Package eremitalpa

 dendropy Node

-Iterate through sequences excluding those that have a hamming distance of less than n to a sequence already seen.
-Return the non-excluded sequences.
+Iterates through sequences, excluding those that have a Hamming distance of less than n to a sequence already seen.

 Args